 How did the KJV and other early translators decide on the “J” translation rather than “Y”?

 We must also keep in mind that the Hebrew language was all but dead until the reformation period.
 This is why the early English translations relied heavily on the translation into Latin from the 4th century.
 It would be another 200 years before Hebrew made a full revival.
-This is why all modern translations removed the “J” and replace it with a “y”.
+This is why all modern Hebrew to English translations removed the “i/j” and replace it with a “y”.
 We understand Hebrew better and the use of the “j” in English has changed too drastically to retain it as an equivalent to the Hebrew yod.

 In summary, the translators of the KJV were working with the information they knew to be true at the time.
-Unfortunately, that information turned out to not be accurate.
-As with many KJV issues, the translators had limited resources to work with.
 It’s not their fault.
 But times have changed and we have better information now.
 Holding onto old ideas that have been proven wrong or even just become outdated is irresponsible.
 No serious Hebrew scholar would use the modern J to translate the Hebrew letter yod.
 We know it sounded like a modern “y” or an archaic “i/j”.

 [Featured image from 924jeremiah.wordpress.com]